fkyz61/LARA-NLPCC2026/README.md

 The 15B-sample industrial dataset used for Table 1(a), Table 2, Table 3,
-and Figure 4 originates from a live short-form video application operated by the (anonymized) submitting institution.
+and Figure 4 originates from a live short-form video application operated by the authors' affiliated institution (anonymized for review).
 Due to commercial sensitivity and user-privacy constraints, the raw data **cannot** be released.
 We instead provide:

 - `scripts/run_industrial.sh` — the exact launcher used for the
   production experiments.
 It expects a parquet directory with the same